Websoft9Archive/ansible-erpnext/docs/else-faq.md

 #### Is there a web-base GUI database management tools?

-Yes, phpMyAdmin is on it, visit by *http://Internet IP:9090*
+Yes, phpMyAdmin is on it, visit by *http://Server's Internet IP:9090*

 #### Is it possible to modify the source path of ERPNext?

 Not recommended

-#### Is there API documentation for erptext?
+#### Is there API documentation for ERPNext?

-Yes, including python, JavaScript, Jinja API, refer to the official document [erptext API](https://frappeframework.com/docs/user/en/api)
+Yes, including python, JavaScript, Jinja API, refer to the official document [ERPNext API](https://frappeframework.com/docs/user/en/api)

 #### How to change the permissions of filesytem?